Pope Clement III

-Pope Clement III (Clemens III; 1130 – 20 March 1191), was the head of the Catholic Church and ruler of the Papal States from 19 December 1187 to his death in 1191.
+Pope Clement III (Clemens III; 1130 – 20 March 1191), born Paolo Scolari, was the head of the Catholic Church and ruler of the Papal States from 19 December 1187 to his death in 1191.
 He ended the conflict between the Papacy and the city of Rome, by allowing the election of magistrates, which reinstalled the Papacy back in the city after a six-year exile.
-Clement, faced with a deplete college of cardinals, created thirty-one cardinals over three years, the most since Hadrian IV.
+Clement, faced with a deplete college of cardinals, created thirty-one cardinals over three years, the most since Adrian IV.
 He died 20 March 1191 and was quickly replaced by Celestine III.

 Family

 Paolo Scolari was born in 1130 in Rome, at the Rione of the Pigna, into a family of high social level but not noble, son of Giovanni and of his consort Maria and according to some scholars related to the mother of Pope Innocent III.
 Pope Alexander III appointed him archpriest of the patriarchal Liberian Basilica, cardinal-deacon of Sergio e Bacco, and finally cardinal bishop of Palestrina in December 1180.